 A recent study showed that using the combined treatment of kinase inhibitors dabrafenib and trametinib, while targeting different points in the same growth-factor pathway, delayed the development of treatment resistance in patients with BRAF-positive metastatic malignant melanoma.

-The results of a phase I/II study of treatment with the kinase inhibitors dabrafenib and trametinib were published online Sept.
-29 in the New England Journal of Medicine to coincide with a presentation at the European Society for Medical Oncology meeting in Vienna.
+The results of a phase I/II study of treatment with the kinase inhibitors dabrafenib and trametinib were published online on September 29 in the New England Journal of Medicine to coincide with a presentation at the European Society for Medical Oncology meeting in Vienna.

 “We investigated this combination because of research we and others have conducted into the molecular underpinnings of resistance to BRAF inhibitor therapy,” says Keith Flaherty, associate professor of medicine at HMS and Massachusetts General Hospital Cancer Center, lead author of the NEJM report and principal investigator of the study.
 “We found that adding the MEK inhibitor trametinib to BRAF inhibitor dabrafenib clearly delays the emergence of resistance.
 In fact, the combination was at least twice as effective as BRAF inhibition alone.”